esphome/esphome-docs/components/climate/midea_ac.rst

     # Optional (if you want modify settings)
     midea_dongle:
-      strength_icon: true   # for devices that supporting indication of several levels of signal quality
+      strength_icon: true   # Optional.
+For devices that supporting indication of several levels of signal quality

     # Main settings
     climate: